-She made her Broadway debut as Holly Golightly in a production of ‘Breakfast at Tiffany’s’ in 2013.
+Clarke made her Broadway debut as Holly Golightly in a production of ‘Breakfast at Tiffany’s’ in 2013.
 She played Sarah Connor in ‘Terminator Genisys‘ in 2015, opposite Arnold Schwarzenegger, Jai Courtney, and Jason Clarke.
-The film grossed over $400 million worldwide, but received generally unfavorable reviews from critics, despite this she did receive nominations for awards like the Teen Choice Award for Choice Summer Movie Star – Female and Germany’s Jupiter Award for Best International Actress.
+The film grossed over $400 million worldwide but received generally unfavorable reviews from critics.
+Despite this, she did receive nominations for awards like the Teen Choice Award for Choice Summer Movie Star – Female and Germany’s Jupiter Award for Best International Actress.

 In 2016, Clarke starred as the female lead, opposite Sam Claflin, in the movie adaption of the best selling book (of the same name), ‘Me Before You‘, released on 3 June 2016.
 The film was a commercial success, grossing over $200 million worldwide and is her highest-rated film on the review aggregator Rotten Tomatoes.
 For her role as Louisa Clark, she shared nominations with Sam Claflin for the Teen Choice Award for Choice Movie Liplock and the MTV Television Tearjerker Award.
 She played the lead as Nurse Verena, in the film ‘Voice from the Stone’ which was released in April 2017 in limited release, video on demand and digital HD.